How To Add PayPal To Your Website

 You must create separate buttons for every product you want to sell, so set the currency amount and quantity options accordingly.

-You can preview how the buttons look, and once you’re happy with it, copy the code and add it to the page on your website where you want it to appear (which should be near the products they correspond to).
+You can preview how the buttons look, and once you’re happy with them, copy the code and add it to the page on your website where you want it to appear (which should be near the products they correspond to).

 Repeat the process for everything that needs a PayPal button, then check that they work correctly by purchasing items from your site with them.

-• Add PayPal via HTML code
+Add PayPal via HTML code

 You can write your code to integrate PayPal into your website if you know HTML and Cascading Style Sheets.